sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ------------|-------|-------------------
 `snowballs`	| 2D	| The default - based on [this blog post](https://jobtalle.com/simulating_hydraulic_erosion.html).
 Simulates snowballs rolling across the terrain, eroding & depositing material.
 Then runs a 3x3 gaussian kernel over the result (i.e. like the `//conv` / `//smoothadv` command).
 `river`     | 2D    | Fills in potholes and lowers pillars using a cellular automata-like algorithm that analyses the height of neighbouring columns.
+`3d`		| 3D	| Randomly selects and deletes air-facing nodes.
+Nodes with more faces exposed to air are more likely to be chosen.

 Usage examples: